home-assistant/developers.home-assistant/docs/creating_component_code_review.md

 Prefix component event names with the component name itself.
 For example, use `netatmo_person` instead of `person` for the `netatmo` component.

 ### 7. Tests
-Strongly consider adding tests for your component to ensure it works correctly.
+Strongly consider adding tests for your component to minimize future regressions.